 It’s Wednesday.
-And that means it’s market day in Siena, Italy.
+And that means it’s the Siena market day.
 We love local markets around the world and we were excited to see this one.

-Somehow summer, the Tuscan sun, and Italy itself are the perfect combination of factors to produce the most deeply-colored and fragrant fruits and vegetables we’ve seen pretty much anywhere in the world.
+Somehow the summer weather, the Tuscan sun, and Italy itself are the perfect combination of factors to produce the most deeply-colored and fragrant fruits and vegetables we’ve seen pretty much anywhere in the world.

 After a quick dip in the hotel pool, we headed to Antica Osteria da Divo for dinner.
 The restaurant is in the basement of a building right near the Duomo.
 As you descend the steps, you turn and suddenly find yourself in these vaulted Etruscan tombs from the time before Christ.
 Antica Osteria da Divo has tremendous ambiance and food to match.